 - Holes in exterior wall that allowed birds to enter the home.

-Upon forensic investigation, it was Falcon’s opinion that the homeowners were overcharged, that the work was deficient and incomplete, and that the contractor owed a refund back to the homeowners.
+Upon forensic investigation, it was Furlong’s opinion that the homeowners were overcharged, that the work was deficient and incomplete, and that the contractor owed a refund back to the homeowners.

 The project showed ominous signs of serious neglect, basic and fundamental installation techniques were ignored, and approved plans were not followed.
 The contractor did not execute the project with a reasonable level of knowledge, quality, efficiency, or in a workmanlike manner, and left several work scopes seriously deficient and incomplete.